Efficient Rejection Sampling in the Entropy-Optimal Range: Introduction

-The preprocessing and generation phases of the proposed algorithm are readily implementable on a word RAM computer, using fast integer arithmetic and a simple array data structure.
+In particular, when $K=2k$, the entropy cost lies in the optimal range of $[H(\bp), H(\bp)+2)$ coin flips per sample, using space that scales linearithmically with the input size of $n\log(m)$ bits used to specify the $m$-type distribution $\bp$, and runtime that matches the entropy cost with no additional overhead.
+No existing sampler simultaneously achieves these space, runtime, and entropy characteristics for \textit{every} distribution $\bp$.
+The preprocessing and generation phases of $\aldr$ are readily implementable using fast integer arithmetic and a simple data structure.
 The method is well suited for any situation that requires exact samples.
-It is also suitable for sampling on a constrained hardware device, where floating-point computations are unavailable or introduce unacceptable errors, and where the overhead of arbitrary-precision (bignum) arithmetic is prohibitively high. \Cref{table:complexity} compares the computational complexity of the proposed method (named \textsl{Amplified Loaded Dice Roller}: \cref{alg:aldr}) to other methods for exact sampling, which are discussed next.
+It is also suitable for sampling on a constrained hardware device, where floating-point units are unavailable or introduce unacceptable errors, and where the overhead of arbitrary-precision (bignum) arithmetic is prohibitively high. \Cref{table:complexity} compares the computational complexity of $\aldr$ (at $K=2k$) with various existing sampling algorithms in the literature, which are described next.